MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/usage.md

 ## Graphical user interface
 The graphical user interface requires both an installation of `Luxor` as well as `Mousetrap`.
 See [here](https://michaelschloesser.github.io/WeaklySeparatedCollections.jl/stable/#Extensions) for details.

-While plotting WSC's enables us to visualize WSC's, it lacks interactivity.
-This is where the built in gui application come in handy.
+While plotting WSC's enables us to visualize them, the resulting images lack interactivity.
+This is where the built in gui application comes in handy.
 To start it we use

 ```@docs
 visualizer!